 Welcome

-or gospel.
 While having many positive characteristics, Evangelicalism has, nevertheless, given

 rise to a number of claims and trends that we believe compromise the Gospel of Jesus